sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Images/DS.png" width="250" height="150">               <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Images/Optimized quantum feature map - moons.png" width="250" height="150">
 </p>

 The resulting quantum circuit can be decomposed by qubits because there are no entangling gates among them.
-We note that each qubit separately does not provide a high accuracy for this non-linear dataset [5], as can be seen in the decision boundaries (b-d).
+Each qubit constitutes its own kernel.
+We note that when we evaluate each qubit separately does not provide a high accuracy for this non-linear dataset [5], as can be seen in the decision boundaries (b-d).
 However, the **combination of all kernels produces a prediction of 1.0 in test data** (a) with the next expression:

 <p align="center">
     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Images/kernel.png" width="220" height="25">